galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Expected temporal trend](../../images/regionalGAM/trends.svg)

 Here you can see the temporal trends modeled from the simple regression vs using autocorrelation in residuals.
-You can see the trends are similar (apparently decrease) even if different (origin and slope are different).
-Here results are not significant so we can say that there is a significant decrease of the abundance.
+You can see the trends are similar (apparently decrease) even if different (intercept and slope are different).
+Here results are statistically significant so we can say that there is a significant decrease of the abundance.

 # Conclusions
 {:.no_toc}